Psylar87/Psylar87.github.io/about.markdown

 permalink: /about/
 ---

-Hello, My name is Brandon Card, and I live in Michigan, USA although I grew up in Washington State, I am currently learning CSS and Swift.
-On this site I will be talking about topics which I find interesting or want to learn more about.
-Thank you for reading and I hope to hear from you at some point.
+Hello, I'm Brandon Card.
+I currently reside in Michigan, although I spent most of my younger years in Washington State.
+I am presently engaged in learning CSS and Swift.
+On this site, I will be discussing topics that I find interesting or wish to learn more about.
 Feel free to contact me at [bozo3887@gmail.com](mailto: {{ site.email }} ?subject=What's%20Up?).

 [jekyll-organization]: https://github.com/jekyll